esipick/fsm-elixir-code-snippets/README.md

 mix run priv/repo/seeds.exs # is also running automatically with mix ecto.setup
 ```

-This will create school with name `Example School` and user with email `bryan@brycelabs.com` and password `password`.
+This will create sample schools, users and aircrafts.
+Check `priv/repo/seeds.ex` for the login details.

 ## Cloud 9 Instructions